Mercedes-Benz E-Class vs Genesis G80

 The Verdict

-The Genesis G80 takes 4 of 7 key spec categories.
+The Genesis G80 takes 3 of 5 key spec categories and comes in at a lower price.
+The Mercedes-Benz E-Class will save you roughly $513 a year in fuel.
 If boot space matters, the Mercedes-Benz E-Class has a clear edge.
 The best pick depends on what you value most.
 Explore the full specs for each model below.

 Common questions